Assault and Physical Abuse

 When a nursing home resident experiences physical abuse, a lawyer can help ensure that you or your loved one is compensated for the violation of rights granted under the Illinois Nursing Home Care Act.
 A lawyer can help you pursue a claim for compensation of damages, and represent you through negotiations or a trial.
 A nursing home abuse lawyer also can help you through the process of gathering the medical evidence, documents, and testimony that you’ll need to support your claim.

 Sometimes nursing home abuse cases may be sent to arbitration, and it will be important to have a lawyer who understands the arbitration process and is prepared to be a strong voice for you or your loved one so that you get fully compensated for the injuries that occurred.
-Contact Staver Law Group today at for a free consultation.
+Contact Staver Accident Injury Lawyers, P.C. today at (312) 236-2900 for a free consultation.